Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 1. Go to the `server` directory of the cloned repo.
 1. Copy the `.env.example` file, and create a new file named `.env`.
-1. If your PostgreSQL server uses SSL (like the IBM Cloud version), then also create a file to hold the SSL certificate.
+1. If your PostgreSQL server uses SSL (like the IBM Cloud version), then create a file to hold the SSL certificate.
 For the IBM Cloud version of PostgreSQL, it is shown in the `certificate: certificate_base64` attribute of the service credential you obtained in [Step 1](#1-Provision-a-Postgres-instance).
 Copy the raw contents of this attribute into the file you have created.
-1. Update the newly created `.env` file and update the `DB_HOST`, `DB_USERNAME`, `DB_PASSWORD`, `DB_PORT` and `DB_DATABASE_NAME` with the values from the credentials you obtained in [Step 1](#1-Provision-a-Postgres-instance).
+1. Update the newly created `.env` file and update the `DB_HOST`, `DB_USERNAME`, `DB_PASSWORD`, `DB_PORT` and `DB_DATABASE_NAME` with the values from the credentials you obtained in [Step 1](#1-Provision-a-PostgreSQL-instance).
 If you created a certificate file in the previous action, then also update the `DB_CERTFILE` with the location of this file (relative to the `server` directory).
 1. Also update the `CMS_USERNAME`, `CMS_PASSWORD`, `CLIENT_ID` and `CLIENT_SECRET` with the values from creating your instance of Watson Media, from [Step 2](#2-Set-up-an-instance-of-Watson-Media).
 1. Prepare to initialize the database with the correct tables.
-Scripts are provided that do this using the `psql` cli, which it is recommended that you install.
+Scripts are provided that do this using the `psql` cli, which is recommended that you install.
 On macOS, for instance, you can do this with the brew command:
     - `brew install libpq`
     - You may also like to link the `psql` command to you local bin directory with brew `link --force libpq`
 1. To initialize the tables, you can use the `./psql_create_tables.sh` script
-1. If you would like to install some sample data into the database for testing, then use the `./psql_refresh_sample_data.sh` script
+1. If you would like to install sample data into the database for testing, then use the `./psql_refresh_sample_data.sh` script

 1. To run the server, from a terminal, in the `server` directory of the cloned repo:
     1. Install the dependencies: `npm install`